 Day Three: “Plan for an early rise to allow for time to roam around Lake Louise before heading off to Sulphur Mountain, Banff Springs.
 You must take the gondola all the way up the mountain—and bring your bathing suit, as you’ll want to spend some time in the hot springs!
 The Fairmont Banff Springs offers an evening treat, complete with interesting ghost stories if you opt for tour,” says Monahan.

-If your idea of a dream road trip includes a set of golf clubs in the trunk, try the Cabot Trail on Cape Breton island—recently ranked #1 among U.S. and Canadian island destinations by Travel + Leisure magazine.
+If your idea of a dream road trip in Canada includes a set of golf clubs in the trunk, try the Cabot Trail on Cape Breton island—recently ranked #1 among U.S. and Canadian island destinations by Travel + Leisure magazine.